Spreadsheet-ready evidence base covering 120 case studies

 - Ten-theme data dictionary and schema documentation

-- AI-assisted qualitative coding workflow with review guardrails
+- AI-assisted first-pass qualitative coding workflow with review guardrails

 - Reporting-ready tables, summaries, and draft-ready sections